RCKRA PROJECT BLASTING, VIBRATION & AIR BLAST OVERPRESSURE

 What is Blasting?

 There are a few ways to extract ‘hard’ rock, but the most common and effective method is ‘controlled blasting’.
-As blasting is very precise practice, each blast is designed and carried out by an independent third-party blast expert.
+As blasting is a very precise practice, each blast is designed and carried out by an independent third-party blast expert.

-A blast design is a carefully planned operation that involves drilling into the rock in a specified pattern, then placing a very precise amount of explosive in the holes.
+A blast design is a carefully planned operation that involves drilling into the rock in a specified pattern, then placing a carefully calculated amount of explosive in the holes.
 The explosives are then detonated in a precise sequence, designed to maximise the efficiency of rock breakage while minimising noise, vibration and dust.
 One of the advantages of blasting is that it reduces the need to operate large heavy equipment to extract the rock, in turn reducing noise and greenhouse gas emissions.

 Depending on how close you live to a quarry, you may notice some short-term vibration or noise associated with blasting activities that typically last for around 4 seconds per blast.